abhishekchak52/ML_qubit_design/README.md

 ```

 ## Large Files
+If you aren't planning on rerunning all of the notebooks and parsing data/retraining things, you will need some additional files and saved models that were already trained.

 Some model checkpoints and intermediate datasets are too big for GitHub.
 You can grab everything you need from this Google Drive folder **[here](https://drive.google.com/drive/folders/1WVHR4b4g1M4xdOUghbwNKrABafRz-YaQ?usp=sharing)**.

-The folder contains three directories—simply copy them into the root of your cloned repo.
-They’re already in `.gitignore`, so you won’t accidentally commit them, and you can dive straight into the notebooks without rerunning Keras Tuner or the data-processing steps.
+The drive contains three directories, each containing a zip file—simply unzip them into each respective folder of your cloned repo.
+They’re already in `.gitignore`, so you won’t accidentally commit them after adding them, and you can dive straight into the notebooks without rerunning model training or the data-processing steps.

 If you have any access issues please send me a quick note at **olivias@fnal.gov**.